 The lab cylinders were breaking behind what the SmartRock sensors were reading.
 “The SmartRock was reading 5,000 PSi the next morning but the lab cylinder was breaking at like 3,504.”
 The main reason for this was that the mass concrete was hydrating at a much faster rate than the individual cylinders.
 Individual cylinders simply cannot replicate the same conditions that affect mass concrete’s strength gain, so it’s difficult to have a true 1:1 comparison without the SmartRock.

-Going forward Nick and his team were confident in the accuracy of the readings they were getting from the SmartRock which allowed them to move faster.
+Going forward the Whiting-Turner team was confident in the accuracy of the readings they were getting from the SmartRock which allowed them to move faster.
 While they had a mobile testing lab on site, the technicians doing the break tests still had to drive an hour everyday to make it to the site.
 When one of them showed up late or called in sick, this could add significant delays to the project’s overall timeline.

-Utilizing the readings from the SmartRock, Nick found huge benefits not only in the speed and pace of table turns but by not having to wait on a technician to break a cylinder on time.
+Utilizing the readings from the SmartRock, Whiting-Turner’s Structural Project Manager found huge benefits not only in the speed and pace of table turns but by not having to wait on a technician to break a cylinder on time.

 “You know you could lose a half day stressing those decks, but we had that real time data on hand and were able to proceed.
 You know on the spot every morning.
 So the stressing crew would show up, read the app and would send out an email to everyone to say this is what we read or we are good to stress.”

-But time wasn’t the only thing Nick and his team were able to save.
+But time wasn’t the only thing the Whiting-Turner team was able to save.

-Through the readings from Giatec’s SmartRock maturity sensors, Nick found that the mix design of their concrete was hitting their strength target of 3,000 PSi within 4 hours.
+Through the readings from Giatec’s SmartRock maturity sensors, their Structural Project Manager found that the mix design of their concrete was hitting their strength target of 3,000 PSi within 4 hours.
 They were able to go back to their concrete company to recalibrate their mix design, reducing the amount of cement and additives which produced savings of about $4 per yard.
 In total they could have saved close to $40,000 on cement additives alone.

 Not only was Whiting-Turner able to find time and cost savings by using the SmartRock sensor – the Giatec support team was there at every step of their project to help.
 Giatec prides itself on working closely with all its customers to ensure proper sensor placement, calibration, mix design, and any way we can work towards the success of customer projects.